tamas-p/hisma/packages/hisma_visual_monitor/README.md

 Hisma defines a monitoring API: One can register monitor creator functions and the monitors created by these will be invoked by Hisma when the state machines are created or their active state changes.

 This monitor is a visual monitor implementation for hisma.
-It transforms and then sends state machine information to its counterpart, the `visma` application. `visma` in turn renders these state machines to its interactive web user interface.
+It transforms and then sends state machine information to its counterpart, the [visma](../visma/) application. [visma](../visma/) in turn renders these state machines to its interactive web user interface.

 ## Features

-See `hisma_visual_monitor` in action looking `visma` and an actual Flutter (example) application side-by-side.
-Note that left side rendered state machine diagrams are updated regardless the event triggering the state machine change was initiated from the application or from the `visma` user interface:
+See `hisma_visual_monitor` in action using [visma](../visma/) and an actual Flutter (example) application side-by-side.
+Note that left side rendered state machine diagrams are updated regardless the event triggering the state machine change was initiated from the application or from the [visma](../visma/) user interface:

 ![fb_auth_hisma_example.gif](../../examples/fb_auth_hisma_example/doc/resources/fb_auth_hisma_example.gif)